kuroyza/HackerRank/README.md

 # HackerRank
-I'll share with you guys all my HackerRank Challenge Solutions.
+Here Are all my HackerRank Challenge Solutions. please if you've found a better solution share it with us.

 # Current Content
 ## ➤ SQL Solution
+### A - Easy Level